akrautkr/GettingandCleaningDataProject/readme.md

 README.txt	 - this file
 Codebook.txt	 - describes the the original dataset, the tidy dataset and the variables
-		   included in the new tidy dataset tidy_meanHumanActivityDataset.csv - tidy dataset created with run_analysis.R from the original dataset "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
+		   included in the new tidy dataset tidy_meanHumanActivityDataset.txt - tidy dataset created with run_analysis.R from the original dataset "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"